Migrations

 How They Work

-Indesely allows you to define migrations for each version by providing the migration function that a givin version of the database.
-When you define your database, you will need to give it a list of all the migrations function, from the version first version to the latest.
-Each time you connect to your database, usually initiated on the first transaction.
-Indesely will be notified that it needs to upgrade the database with the current version.
-It will then run each migration function you provided just after the current version to the latest.
+Indesely allows you to define migrations for each version of your database by providing a migration function a given version.
+When you define your database, you will need to give it a list of all the migrations, from the first version to the latest.
+Each time you connect to your database, Indesely will run any necessary migrations before the connections first transaction.

 Creating Object Stores